Mobile menu toggle

 AI may be delaying new HomePod mini and Apple TV 4K hardware

 While fresh iPhone and MacBook models launch annually, there are longer gaps between other Apple products.
-These are in categories where the tech isn’t evolving quickly, so Apple couldn’t really improve on something released a couple of years earlier.
+These fall into categories where the underlying technology does not evolve quickly, so Apple couldn’t really improve on something released a couple of years earlier.

 There’s no better example than the HomePod mini.
 This smart speaker launched in 2020, and still works well enough.
 But it’s apparently not up to the AI-enhanced version of Siri coming this fall with iOS 27 and macOS 27.
-So the HomePod mini 2 is in development.
+So the HomePod mini 2 sits in development limbo.

-And the same is supposedly true for the Apple TV 4K that first hit store shelves in 2022.
-It’s apparently in need of better hardware to handle the smarter Siri version.
-Expect a 2026 revamp.
+The same reportedly holds true for the Apple TV 4K, which first hit store shelves in 2022.
+It apparently needs better hardware to handle the smarter Siri.
+You can expect a 2026 revamp.

 HomePod mini 2 and a smarter Siri

-Thanks to an AI upgrade, expect Siri to be far more conversational, capable of handling follow-up questions, understanding personal context and carrying out more complex multi-step tasks.
+Thanks to an AI injection, expect Siri to be far more conversational.
+It should be capable of handling follow-up questions, understanding personal context, and carrying out more complex, multistep tasks.

-That should be ideal for the HomePod mini 2.
-Smart speakers are designed for voice control, and giving Apple’s an AI chatbot makes it vastly more useful.
+That should prove ideal for the HomePod mini 2.
+Smart speakers are designed for voice control, and enabling an AI chatbot on Apple’s device would make it vastly more useful.

-Instead of requiring pre-programmed commands like “Turn off the kitchen lights,” users may be able to speak more naturally with requests like “Set the house for bedtime,” with Siri understanding that it should dim lights, lock doors, adjust thermostats and arm security systems.
-Rumors also suggest Apple wants Siri to better recognize different users, understand daily routines and become more proactive.
+Instead of requiring preprogrammed commands like “Turn off the kitchen lights,” users might be able to speak more naturally with requests like “Set the house for bedtime,” with Siri understanding that it should dim lights, lock doors, adjust thermostats and arm security systems.
+Rumors also suggest Apple wants Siri to better recognize different users, understand daily routines, and become more proactive.

-And, of course, a chatbot can be a fount of knowledge on everything from weather forecasts to TV trivia.
+And, of course, a chatbot can be a font of knowledge on everything from weather forecasts to TV trivia.

 Upgrading Apple TV 4K 2026 with AI

-Apple’s new AI features will reportedly extend beyond Siri, and there’ll surely be benefits for the Apple TV 4K models expected later in 2026.
+Apple’s new AI features will reportedly extend beyond Siri, and they surely will benefit the Apple TV 4K models expected later in 2026.

 More hardware improvements

-These new AI features should be enabled with faster processors in both devices.
-The HomePod mini 2 might be upgraded to an S9 chip — a significant upgrade for the current S5.
+Faster processors inside the HomePod mini 2 and the upgraded Apple TV 4K should enable new AI features in both devices.
+Apple might upgrade the HomePod mini 2 to an S9 chip — a significant step up from the current S5.
 At the same time, the 2026 version of the Apple TV 4K 2026 could jump from the A15 to the A17 Pro processor.

-Of course, the smart speaker will get upgraded audio quality — Apple today can deliver better sound than it could in 2020.
-And Apple’s new N1 wireless chip is expected to enable Wi-Fi 7 and Thread.
-Plus, the second-generation Apple Ultra Wideband (UWB) chip should enhance proximity features like Handoff.
+Of course, the smart speaker should deliver upgraded audio quality — Apple today can deliver better sound than it could in 2020.
+And Apple’s new N1 wireless chip likely will enable Wi-Fi 7 and Thread.
+Plus, the second-generation Apple Ultra Wideband chip should enhance proximity features like Handoff.

-The faster processor in Apple’s video streamer should make it better at playing Apple Arcade games thanks to hardware-accelerated ray tracing for more console-quality graphics.
-Wireless networking upgrades are likely for it, as well.
+The faster processor in Apple’s video streamer should make it better at playing Apple Arcade games, thanks to hardware-accelerated ray tracing for console-quality graphics.
+We likely will see wireless networking upgrades for it as well.

 Hopefully, the 2026 Apple TV 4K will support Dolby Vision 2.
 This promises to automatically optimize the TV’s picture quality based on what’s being watched and the viewer’s environment.